ziaadini/react-native-easy-model/README.md

         this.model.setScenario(UserModel._FULL_NAME);//set scenario to require fullName
         if (await this.model.save(this, true)) {
             console.warn('success');
-            this.model.unload(this.state.params);//if you want redirect this line is not require this.setState({//clean form
+            this.model.unload(this.state.params);//if you don't want clean the form it's not require this.setState({//clean form
                 params:{},
             });